MicrosoftDocs/well-architected/well-architected/mission-critical/alwayson-data-platform.md

 The selection of an effective application data platform is a further crucial decision area which has far-reaching implications across other AlwaysOn design areas.
 Azure ultimately offers a multitude of relational, non-relational, and analytical data platforms which differ greatly in capability.
 It is therefore essential that key non-functional requirements be fully considered alongside other decision factors such as consistency, operability, cost, and complexity.
 For example, the ability to operate in a multi-write configuration will have a critical bearing on suitability for a globally available platform.

-This section will therefore expand on the AlwaysOn application design, providing key considerations and recommendations aligned with critical design themes to inform the selection of an optimal data platform.
+This section will therefore expand on the AlwaysOn application design, providing key considerations and recommendations to inform the selection of an optimal data platform.

 - [The Four Vs of Big Data](#the-four-vs-of-big-data)
 - [Globally Distributed Multi-Write Datastore](#globally-distributed-multi-write-datastore)